pr1m8/awt_quant/README.md

 # AWT Quant

 **AWT Quant** is a next-generation quantitative research and financial modeling platform built for portfolio optimization, forecasting, risk analysis, and macroeconomic insight.
-It blends traditional stochastic modeling with state-of-the-art large language models (LLMs) and automated agent tooling.
+It blends traditional stochastic modeling with state-of-the-art large language models (LLMs), stress testing frameworks, and automated agent tooling.

-> 💹 From SPDE Monte Carlo simulations to AutoGPT-powered research assistants and macroeconomic database access — **AWT Quant** is your full-stack quant toolkit.
+> 💹 From SPDE Monte Carlo simulations to TimeGPT-powered research assistants, stress testing, portfolio optimization, and macroeconomic database access — **AWT Quant** is your full-stack quant toolkit.

 ---